rdidjurgeit/project1_rdidjurgeit/README.md

 ## Visual Design

-- I decide to go with a simple design sing the content is the important part
+- I decide to go with a simple design since the content is the important part

 ### Fonts